 What to look for in July

-Cows will enjoy the warm sunshine too.
-Don’t believe the old wives tale that when cows lie down it’s a sign that it’s going to rain.
-Cows will lie down for a large part of each day to chew the cud.
-That’s when they bring up the grass they have just eaten into their mouths and chew it again.
-This helps them to digest the fibre in the grass.
+Don’t believe the old wives’ tale that when cows lie down it is going to rain.
+Cows like to lie down for a large part of every day to chew the cud, especially in the sunshine.

-If you are very lucky you might see some wild deer like these red deer with their fawns making their way through a hay meadow.
+If you are very lucky you might see some wild deer.
+Can you spot the red deer hinds (females) with their fawns making their way through a hay meadow?